superhawk610/dev-a-day/articles/008-observables.md

 ### Subjects

-In the **Real World &trade;**, this is rarely the intended result.
+In the **Real World&trade;**, this is rarely the intended result.
 If we want to hook up multiple subscribers, we generally want to have each subscriber react to every `next` output at the same time.
 To have multiple subscriptions hooked up to the same source Observable, we need to use a `Subject`.
 RxJS `Subject`s accept inputs via their `.next()` method and in turn send these inputs along to _any number of subscribers_ in tandem. `Subject`s may also be used as a subscriber for an `Observable` like so: